-Netanyahu defends son after strip club recording airs on TV
+Israel PM's son discusses gas deal, prostitutes in recording

 That's when Yair asks Ori for a little over $100.

 "You are crying over 400 shekels," Yair taunts Ori.
-"My father sorted your father out with 20 billion dollars and you are crying over 400 shekels?" he adds laughing.
+"My father sorted your father out with 20 billion dollars and you are crying over 400 shekels?" he adds, laughing.

-Later, Roman Abramov, another friend of Yair, who joined the two at the strip club, told the men, "This conversation should not get out.
+Later, Roman Abramov, another friend of Yair, who joined the two at the strip club, tells the men, "This conversation should not get out.
 God save us.
 God, if this gets out, it will be hell."

+A while later again, Yair asks: "Speaking of whores, what is open at this hour?"

+Offering to pay if the three friends go to a new strip club, Yair asks: "Do you think the waitress will go along?"

 The gas deal referenced in the conversation centers on a proposal, by the Israeli finance ministry, for the dividing of future income between state and private companies.
 It was designed to stimulate investment in Israel's burgeoning natural gas industry but was decried by its critics as corrupt.